HenriqueMartinsBotelho/configs/Tutorial.md

 - **Case Sensitivity**: Use `:set case sensitive` for case-sensitive searches.
 Alternatively, `\c` in your search pattern (`:/\cpattern`) makes the search case insensitive.

-- **Custom Key Bindings**: Customize key mappings in your `init.vim` to streamline actions such as navigation, editing, and accessing frequently used features.

-- **Plugin Management**: Utilize plugin managers like `vim-plug` or `packer.nvim` to easily install, update, and manage your NeoVim plugins.

-- **Theme and Aesthetics**: Choose a theme that suits your visual preference and enhances readability.
-Many themes also offer support for `nvim-treesitter`, improving syntax highlighting.

 - **Single Line Duplication**: The `yyp` or `Yp` command duplicates the current line by yanking and pasting it.

 - **Multiple Lines**: In Visual Mode, select multiple lines with `v` or `V`, then `y` to yank and `p` to paste.

 - **Using Command Line**: `:t.` duplicates the current line below itself.
 For duplicating multiple times, use `:.t.+1N`, replacing N with the desired number of duplicates.

-- **Codeium Auto-Completion**: `C-j`.

 - :LspRestart: Este comando, disponível em algumas configurações do NeoVim, reinicia os servidores LSP ativos.
 Isso pode ajudar a reconhecer novas bibliotecas ou mudanças no ambiente sem precisar reiniciar o NeoVim.

-## Plugins

-### Error Navigation with Trouble Plugin

-The Trouble plugin facilitates navigating through code errors and diagnostics.
-Configure key mappings for efficient use:

-- `<leader>xx`: Toggle the Trouble window.
-- `<leader>xw`: Display workspace diagnostics.
-- `<leader>xd`: Show document diagnostics.
-- `<leader>xq`: Toggle the quickfix list.
-- `<leader>xl`: Toggle the location list.
-- `gR`: Show references of the symbol under the cursor in Trouble.

----

 ## Plugins